cs3157/recitations/recitation-6.md

 Okay, so we know what to do when a child terminates before its parent, but how about when a parent process terminates before the child?
 In that case, the child becomes an "orphaned" process.
 If you're interested in orphan and zombie processes, you can check out the optional part 2 of lab 5.

 #### Interprocess Communication: pipes, FIFOs, and sockets ####

 Sometimes, we want two or more processes to be able to communicate with each other.
 The most commonly used means of interprocess communication are pipes.
 **Pipes** allow one-way data flow and can connect processes having a common ancestor.
-A pipe connects the stdout of one process to the stdin of another.
+We can use a pipe to connect the stdout of one process to the stdin of another.
 For example, we can "pipe" the output of `program1` to `program2` like this:

 ```bash
 ./program1 | ./program2